open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 Solar component, it was a community based workshop run in a FabLab.
 In the planning process, we got a bill of materials and saw what components we needed.
 We divided the replication into PCB replication and the actual solar box replication.
-Within PCB replication we decided between to order a full assembled PCB or to order the circuit board without parts on it.
+Within PCB replication, we decided between to order a full assembled PCB or to order the circuit board without parts on it.
 It was like the PCB without components.
 With the ordered components we went to the Fab Lab and did the usual process steps to do for electronics.
 Afterwards it was about testing